Just when you think you’ve pretty much seen it all, something comes along to let you know that you just can’t make these things up.

 Production on your box does not begin until you place your order.
 When you do, it takes 2-6 weeks for your box to be completed.
 Wonder what shipping costs?
 You’re worried that shipping is going to cost too much?
 If you have to ask you can’t afford them.And, although the site cloaks itself in an aura of Swiss authenticity, everything is produced in Malaysia, about 15km outside of Kuala Lumpur.
 (Apparently it’s hard to find competent chocolate craftsmen in Switzerland these days.)

 The company claims that the products are Swiss even though the everything (except the chocolate) appears to be manufactured not in Switzerland.
 It may also account for the fact that the chocolates are priced in both US$ and Malaysian Ringgits.
 But not Swiss Francs or Euros.

 Obviously, this company is appealing to the super-rich for whom ostentatious consumption comes as naturally as breathing.
 They’re certainly not appealing to people who know anything about chocolate because we know we can buy the chocolate for a very small fraction of the cost and we can go to one of many chocolatiers who use Felchlin chocolate to buy truffles that are almost certainly as well or better made.

 If $620 sounds like too much for four chocolates, you can purchase 2 for only $506.
 Why so little discount?
-They're both shipped in the same size box.
+They’re both shipped in the same size box.
 Think you can save some money by ordering silver rather than gold?
-You're out of luck.
-Apparently the labor costs (the company claims it takes 8 hours to decorate each confection) even in Malaysia outstrip the difference in cost between gold and silver.
+You’re out of luck.
+Apparently the labor costs (the company claims it takes 8 hours to decorate each confection) even in Malaysia outstrip any difference in the price of gold and silver.
 Which is absolutely ridiculous because gold is trading (on April 15th, 2008) in the $920-$950/ounce range while silver is trading around $17-$19/ounce.